jetXS/TDDepthAnythingRT/README.md

 * Add the requirements.txt next to your .toe file
 * Add the TDDepthAnything COMP in your project
 * On the TDPyEnvManager, click on "Create from requirements.txt"
 * ...
-Follow previous install steps, or move checkpoints folder.
+Follow previous install steps, or move the checkpoints folder.

 ## Acknowledgement